Wildlife Scenery and Flowers Tour – South Africa – SC-05

 Day_13.
 Lamberts Bay – St Helena – Saldanha – West Coast National Park – Cape Town.

 After a hearty breakfast, travel southwards past Elands Bay and Baboon Point, where a short walk into the mountain takes us to well hidden, but also well-preserved Bushman paintings on the rock-face of an overhanging cliff.
 We continue to Velddrif, situated at the mouth of the Berg River.
 Pelicans and flamingos are often seen here.
 White rocks and a cobalt sea greet us driving along the coastline to St Helena Bay.
 We stop at the site where one of the Portuguese seafarer Vasco da Gama’s men were involved in a brawl with a group of Khoikhoi (Hottentots) in 1497.
 This was the first clash between Europeans and Africans on the shores of Southern Africa.
 St Helena Bay is the only place on the West Coast where the sun rises in the east.
 Here fisheries, fishing vessels, dolphins and luxurious homes exist side by side.

 Travel further to Saldanha, the largest natural bay in South Africa and its iron ore export harbour.
 We visit Langebaan Lagoon and the surrounding area, which comprises the West Coast National Park.
 It is internationally recognised as one of the world’s great wetlands.
 In summer, some sixty thousand birds populate the area.
 In spring, this is also a flower paradise.
 We continue southwards to Cape Town and are greeted with some magic views of Table Mountain in the distance.
-The experience of South Africa’s wildlife, scenery and flowers end in Cape Town.
+Now, truly with the experience of South Africa’s wildlife, scenery and flowers, we end in Cape Town.